-- barrier to minimize the possibility of parked bicycles being hit by a vehicle; and - e).
+- c).
+Clearly marked as bicycle parking; - d).
+Separated from vehicle parking by a physical barrier to minimize the possibility of parked bicycles being hit by a vehicle; and - e).
 Co-located in relative proximity to the nearest vehicular parking spaces.